enderger/dotfiles/users/enderger.md

 friendly-snippets
 lsp-rooter-nvim
 minimap-vim
+nvim-lightbulb
 nvim-treesitter-context
 nvim-ts-rainbow
 ```

 ##### Integrations
-These plugins integrate Neovim with the outside world, making Neovim act more as a Unix-philosophy "shell".
+These plugins integrate Neovim with the outside world.
 - `gitsigns-nvim` adds in Git decorations for Neovim
 - `glow-nvim` adds in a nice Markdown preview to Neovim.
 - `neogit` adds in a Magit-like interface for Git in Neovim.